 Let’s be honest…your wedding day isn’t just about YOU.
 It’s about your fiancé, parents, grandparents, aunts, uncles, cousins, siblings, friends, etc. But more than that, a wedding day is about the people who will come after your…your children, grandchildren, great grandchildren.
 There is nothing quite like looking at photos of your parents’ or grandparents’ wedding day and seeing them in such different lights than the ones from which you know them.
 Through prints and albums, Joe aims to ensure the generations that follow you get a sense of who you were.
 He wants to create that tradition of gathering around the coffee table, surrounding yourself with family, and leafing through your tangible memories, each time having that same visceral reaction.

 The world of Pittsburgh wedding photography is a big one that can be hard to navigate.
 Do yourself a favor – don’t hire someone based on budget alone, but rather on the photographer’s style, personality, and experience.
 Lucky for you, Joe Appel has all three.
-Check out his website and follow him on Instagram to see and learn more!
+Check out his website, find him in the Burgh Brides Vendor Guide, and follow him on Instagram to see and learn more!